ratbum/DMU-Admission/README.md

 # DMU-Admission
 Get 100 points to get into DMU

-Based on Marty Stepp's Berkly admission app
+Based on Marty Stepp's Berkely admission app